This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Prohibition on anti-competitive horizontal agreements

 The prohibition on anti-competitive horizontal agreements applies to enterprises operating at the same level in the production or distribution chain.
-Even though the term ‘object’ is not defined in the Act, there are certain horizontal agreements between enterprises which are deemed as having the object of significantly restricting competition and the MyCC does not need to examine and prove any anti-competitive effects of such agreements.
-The agreements that are deemed to be anti-competitive include those which:
+Even though the term ‘object’ is not defined in the Act, there are certain horizontal agreements between enterprises which are deemed as having the object of significantly restricting competition and the MyCC does not need to examine or prove any anti-competitive effects of such agreements.
+Agreements that are deemed to be anti-competitive under subsection 4(2) of the Act include those which:

 - fix, directly or indirectly, a purchase or selling price or any other trading conditions;